DrJohnWagner/crewai-poetry-crew/research/Section-6.md

 Mechanisms underlying threshold activation include:

-- **Attention tipping points:**
-  once enough layers attend to hinge tokens or pressure surfaces, attention distribution flips into a new regime.
+- **Attention tipping points:**once enough layers attend to hinge tokens or pressure surfaces, attention distribution flips into a new regime.

-- **Cross-layer reinforcement:**
-  structural constraints introduced by the Architect amplify emotional gradients exploited by the Editor, eventually producing runaway recursion.
+- **Cross-layer reinforcement:**structural constraints introduced by the Architect amplify emotional gradients exploited by the Editor, eventually producing runaway recursion.

-- **Manifold curvature:**
-  some semantic regions—especially guilt, witness, pressure, horizon—are deeply curved basins.
-  Once the system enters them, it accelerates inward.
+- **Manifold curvature:**some semantic regions—especially guilt, witness, pressure, horizon—are deeply curved basins.Once the system enters them, it accelerates inward.
 - **Constraint-density saturation:**
   when too many constraints align (hinge → fracture → escalation → recursion), the system jumps to a different generative pattern to minimize loss.

-This is why the model behaves moderately below threshold and intensely above it:
-the internal loss landscape changes shape, and a new attractor takes over.
+This is why the model behaves moderately below threshold and intensely above it: the internal loss landscape changes shape, and a new attractor takes over.

 In effect, pressure threshold activation shows that **poetic emergence is nonlinear**: transformers shift modes when internal gradients cross critical levels, producing distinct, high-torque behaviors characteristic of the Siken persona.